-We Brethren are a people of community.
+Brethren are a people of community.
 We live as simply as we can.
 We strive for peace.
 We are artists, crafters, creators, makers.
 How does faith manifest in our creativity?
 In this blog we will highlight artists and creators we have in our community.
 We all have different gifts.
 Let us celebrate them!
-If you or someone you know is an artist/creator that would be interested in being a part of our online gallery of Brethren artists, email email@example.com.
+Want to be highlighted in our gallery?
+Click here to submit your entry.
+Are you a parent or guardian of a young artist?
+Click here to submit your child’s artwork.

 Adriana attends the Washington City Church of the Brethren in DC.
 She has been baking cakes for over two years.
 Enjoy photos of some of her cakes and her process in creating them!

 To keep up with Adriana and her beautifully baked creations, follow her on Instagram @manosenlamasa

 Describe how your spirituality connects with your creative process?

 “When I am baking I feel closer to to God.
 I think it is because I am able to go through what happened in my day and speak with God like if he was there baking with me.
 I think the connection between my spirituality and creativity comes more when I am decorating the cake.
 When I decorate a cake I think about the wonderful things of God’s creation, flowers, leaves, trees, snow etc, and I think wow, God has to really be powerful and merciful to make and give of all this beauty.”

 WHY do you create?